 Safety in Rio de Janeiro Brazil

-First of all, almost everybody that has travel experience knows to avoid crowds and Brazil is no different.
-If a group of people approaches you to sell you something, the chances are you are about to get scammed or worse robbed.
-Additionally, in Brazil, a common crime is for locals to start a conversation with you and then grab your jewelry and high tail it.
+Almost everybody who has travel experience knows to avoid crowds, and Brazil is no different.
+If a group of people approaches you to sell you something, the chances are you are about to get scammed or, worse, robbed.
+Additionally, in Brazil, a common crime is for locals to start a conversation with you and then grab your jewelry and high tail.
 Pickpocketing is rife.
 We saw this happen several times.

 Hygiene in Brazil

 Unfortunately, Brazil’s up there with India.
 It is filthy; there’s no other way to say it.
-Every water source that you see is littered with trash, debris, and in some neighborhoods, open sewers full of human waste.
+Every water source you see is littered with trash, debris, and open sewers full of human waste in some neighborhoods.
 Naturally, there is no shortage of vermin.
 You can’t drink water from the tap in Brazil.
 A place where you’re going to need to buy bottled water.

 Things to Do in Rio de Janeiro Brazil